 While tolerant of low light, the Parlour Palm will do well in a medium to bright indirect light.
 Keep plant out of direct sun, which can burn the leaves.

 Water the soil thoroughly and wait for the water to drain through, then empty any excess water sitting in the saucer.
-Allow the top 3-5cm of soil to slightly dry out before watering again.
+Allow the top 3-5cm of soil to dry out before watering again.
 In the cooler months, your plant won’t want as much water.
 The Parlour Palm is forgiving if you forget to water it on occasion.

 Temperature & Humidity